The Best Flooring Options for Your Sunroom

 Extra thickness.
 You want the vinyl flooring in your sunroom to be around 5 mm thick and have a wear layer of about 20 mil.

-Whether you are beach-adjacent or wishing your toes were buried in the sand, consider Boardwalk, a coastal-inspired collection from Beauflor featuring light and breezy colors and visuals you can smell salt in the air.
-You can use this flooring with radiant heating devices, ensuring you and your tootsies stay warm even when the temperatures start to drop.
+Whether you are beach-adjacent or wishing your toes were buried in the sand, consider a coastal-inspired collection from Beauflor featuring light and breezy colors and visuals.
+You can also use this flooring with radiant heating devices, ensuring you and your tootsies stay warm even when the temperatures start to drop.

 Just Like Wood